graemeboy/JSONQueriosity/README.md

 JSON Querying Language
 ----------------------
 JSONLibrary contains a small querying language, similar to SQL.
-This is how it can be used.
+Below is an example of how querying works using Queriosity.

 Say we have a small dataset in our JSON String, e.g.: